 In 1898, at the outbreak of the Spanish-American War, Gill joined the Red Cross and was among the first group of nurses sent to Cuba.
 She was put in charge of hospital affairs in Cuba, a position she later continued in New York and Tennessee, selecting and placing nurses in army hospitals.
 Gill was also in charge of the Cuban Orphan Society, where she helped to secure homes and education for orphans.
 Her work in Cuba established her reputation as both an educator and a leader, and in 1901 she was appointed dean of Barnard College.

-Gill served as dean of the College until 1907.
 Under Gill, Barnard's campus expanded in size to three-and-a-half acres, after a generous donation by Elizabeth Milbank Anderson, who also donated Milbank Hall.
 Barnard's endowment also grew to over half a million dollars, thanks in part to John D. Rockefeller.
 Barnard's enrollment increased, necessitating the building of Brooks Hall, a residence hall.
 During this time, Barnard's Greek Games were started.
-Gill resigned in 1907.
+Gill's relations with Columbia president Nicholas Murray Butler became increasingly strained, and in 1907 she resigned as dean.

 Virginia Crocheron Gildersleeve was born in 1877, the daughter of Judge Henry Alger Gildersleeve and Virginia Crocheron, and grew up in New York City.
-She attended Barnard College, as her mother wanted her to stay close to home.
-In fact, Gildersleeve continued to commute to Barnard and live at home with her parents for years, even after she was appointed dean of the College.
-She later moved into a duplex apartment on Barnard's campus, where the Vagelos Alumnae Center is now housed.
-She graduated first in her class in 1899 and later enrolled in graduate school at Columbia, where she received a master's degree in history in 1900 and a PhD in English in 1909.
-She taught at both Columbia and Barnard before being appointed assistant professor of English at Barnard, and in 1911, Columbia University President Nicholas Murray Butler, her former professor at Barnard, made her dean.
-Despite the wishes of parents and the board of trustees, Gildersleeve did not prevent her students from becoming politically active.
-Later, in the years leading up to World War II, Gildersleeve urged students to resist being close-minded, telling them to avoid believing only official propaganda and discounting other views.
+She attended Barnard College, continuing to commute and live at home with her parents for years, even after she was appointed dean of the College.
+She later moved into a duplex apartment on campus, where the Vagelos Alumnae Center is now housed.
+She graduated first in her class in 1899 and immediately enrolled in graduate school at Columbia, where she received a master's in history in 1900 and a PhD in English in 1909.
+She taught at both Columbia and Barnard before being appointed assistant professor of English at Barnard.
+In 1911, Columbia University President Nicholas Murray Butler, her former professor at Barnard, made her dean.
+Despite the wishes of parents and the board of trustees, Gildersleeve urged students to resist being close-minded, telling them to avoid believing only official propaganda and discounting other views.
 "More than anything else in the world," she said, "I want to preserve for Barnard the utmost freedom of discussion and I ask the cooperation of all in preserving this freedom."

 Gildersleeve also fought for the rights of married women at Barnard, believing that a woman's marital status was personal and should not affect her employment.
 In the 1910s, the New York City public schools did not allow married women to teach, and in 1906 Barnard Dean Laura Drake Gill forced physicist Harriet Brooks to resign when Brooks announced that she was getting married.
 Under Dean Gildersleeve, married women and even mothers were allowed on the faculty.
 She also saw the injustice in allowing faculty members paid leaves of absence for being ill but not allowing new mothers the same benefits.
 She persuaded the Board of Trustees to allow new mothers a one-term leave of absence with full pay or a full year off with half pay.
-In 1947, after achieving much for the College, she retired from her position as dean after 36 years of service.
+In 1947, after achieving much for the College, she ended her tenure as dean after 36 years of service.
+She retired to Cape Cod with her partner Barnard English professor Elizabeth Reynard.
+There she wrote her two memoirs, Many a Good Crusade, and A Hoard for Winter.
+She died in 1965.

 A native of Baltimore, Millicent McIntosh was chosen from more than 60 candidates to become the fourth dean of Barnard in October 1947.
 She was later made the first president of Barnard College in 1952.
+The shift from dean to president was done at the urging of foundation officials whom she approached on behalf of Barnard and with the approval of Columbia.
 Serving in these roles until 1962, McIntosh was one of the most beloved and inspiring of all of Barnard’s leaders, with her friendly and approachable demeanor prompting many to address her as “Mrs. Mac.”
 Her achievements as dean are numerous, for McIntosh sought to advance the education of women and firmly believed that one needed training as a scholar in order to fulfill one’s role as a person.

 Married to pediatrician Dr. Rustin McIntosh and mother of four sons and one daughter, McIntosh was the first dean of the Seven Sisters colleges to be both a wife and a mother.
 A graduate and later a teacher and Acting Dean of Bryn Mawr, McIntosh received her PhD in English from Johns Hopkins and served as the head of the Brearly School for Girls for 17 years.
 In her tenure at Barnard, she took on the monumental task of procuring greater funding so that Barnard could renovate and increase space and salaries.
 She initiated Operation Bootstrap, a development fund campaign that, with help from donors like John D. Rockefeller and Barnard alumnae, raised $1.7 million for the remodeling of Milbank Hall, which included the addition of the Minor Latham Playhouse in 1953; the building of Lehman Hall in 1959, with its library and classrooms; and the construction of Reid Hall in September 1961.
 McIntosh was also instrumental in centralizing all gifts to Barnard though The Barnard Fund and in forming the first long-range development plans of the College.
-She advocated strongly for greater cooperation with Columbia, but in a way that allowed Barnard to maintain its integrity and independence.
+She worked well with successive Columbia presidents Dwight Eisenhower and Grayson Kirk, and advocated strongly for greater cooperation with Columbia in a way that allowed Barnard to maintain its integrity and independence.

 Although McIntosh believed that happiness and fulfillment may or may not lie in a career, her successful balance of marriage, children, and career made her a role model for her students.
 She saw education as a way to prepare young women for the complicated balancing act that was life.